 EdgeX Foundry is a vendor-neutral open source project hosted by The Linux Foundation.
-The project is focused on building a common open framework for the Internet of Things (IoT) edge computing.
-It’s one of the many organizations aimed at advancing multi-access edge computing (MEC), particularly for IoT.
+The project is focused on building an accessible open framework for Internet of Things (IoT) edge computing.
+It’s one of the many organizations aimed at advancing edge computing, particularly for IoT.
 The EdgeX Foundry consists of 68 members, as of this update, that collaborate on the IoT edge ecosystem.
 Members include Analog Devices, Dell EMC, and Samsung.

-What is Linux Foundation’s EdgeX Foundry?
-The Facts
+What is EdgeX Foundry?